David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Appendix of Mathematical Proofs

 Hence we have,

 Setting, $\psi\left(u\right)=u+\phi\left(u\right)/\Phi\left(u\right)$,

 In the next to last period, $T-1$, the Bellman equation is,

-We can show the above expression to be a convex function with a unique minimum since it is the sum of the portion shown to be convex earlier, a convex function and a linear component.
+We can show the above expression to be a convex function with a unique minimum, since it is the sum of the portion shown to be convex earlier (Proposition \ref{The-value-function-convexity}, Appendix \ref{subsec:Proof-of-Proposition-Convexity}), another convex function and a linear component.

 First Order Conditions (FOC) give,